quahog78723/raspi/README.md

 switch-led.py		- GUI for selecting an LED to turn on

-test_led.py 		- Simple script for turing on/off a sinle LED
+test_led.py 		- Simple script for turning on/off a single LED

 pwm_test.py	    - A simple test of pwm capabilities (adjust cycle and frequency)